 Associated with: Indian National Congress, Indian Home Rule League, Deccan Educational Society.

-Gangadhar Tilak was an Indian Freedom Fighter who along with other freedom
+Gangadhar Tilak was an Indian Freedom activists and a social reformer who along with other freedom

 fighters fought bravely against British to gain Independence.
 Bal Gangadhar